ga-curriculum/sql-joins/building-data-models/README.md

 ### Designing a "simple" system

-To illustrate the concept of data modeling, let's imagine we are designing a system to manage the production of ice cream.
-We need to consider the different types of data involved in the process.
+To explore this idea, let's imagine we're designing a system to manage ice cream production.
+What kinds of data would we need to keep track of?

-We can start by thinking of the logistics of making just one type of ice cream.
-What kind of data would we need?

-In this case, let's consider a basic type of ice cream: 'Plain.'
+We’ll start with just one flavor: **Plain**.

-'Plain' ice cream is made up of
+'Plain' ice cream is made with:

 - milk
 - sugar
 - cream

+And it's usually sold in the quantity of a **pint**.

+### What is a pint?

+A **pint** is a unit of volume commonly used in recipes and food production.
+In this lesson, we’ll treat 1 pint as about **480 milliliters (ml)** — roughly **half a liter** or **two cups**.

+This helps standardize ingredient amounts and makes it easier to work with our ice cream data.

+### Ingredients per pint

-We also need to determine how much of each ingredient is required to make one pint of ice cream.
-This information is essential for both the production process and inventory management.
-For 'Plain' ice cream, let's pretend the following quantities:
+We need to know how much of each ingredient is required to make one pint of ice cream.
+This is important for both production and inventory tracking.
+For 'Plain' ice cream, let’s assume the following amounts:

 | Milk  | Sugar | Cream |
 | :---: | :---: | :---: |
 | 480ml | 143g  | 240ml |

-Since we're manufacturing lots of ice cream.
-It would be useful to also have data on how much of these ingredients we have on hand:
+Since we're producing large quantities of ice cream, it’s also helpful to know how much of each ingredient we currently have in stock:

 | Milk | Sugar  | Cream |
 | :--: | :----: | :---: |